Your community organisation can get involved in Return and Earn in a number of ways:

 Is there a formal process for collecting donated containers?

-No. Any community group can encourage their members to donate eligible containers that can then be redeemed for the 10 cent refund at a return point.
+No. Community groups should encourage their members to donate eligible containers to their organisation, and these can then be redeemed for a 10 cent refund per container at any return point.